R1013-T/R1013-T/README.md

 # Hi 👋, I'm a student engineer 🔰.

-I'm currently learning front-end and back-end technologies and working on several projects.
-I'm passionate about creating efficient and innovative solutions that can help solve real-world problems. 🚀
+I'm an IT student specializing in the field of web development.
+I have a keen interest in both front-end and back-end development. 🚀

 ## 🥰 Technologies